curtwarfield/webdav/README.md

 ## Step 2

-We'll be creating a custom `systemd` unit file to start and stop the `WebDAV` server like a normal service.
+We'll be creating a custom `systemd` unit file to start and stop the `WebDAV` server as a service.

 First, we need to `bash` script that will run the `rclone serve` command.
 ~~~